 Students will spend five weeks in India involved in community service projects while engaging in a variety of learning opportunities to develop an understanding of North Indian and Tibetan culture and philosophy.

-The Ecuador program is an intensive, immersive study abroad course with a strong focus on experiential learning, design thinking, and engaged scholarship.
+The Ecuador program is an intensive, immersive study abroad course that gives students the opportunity to increase their understanding and appreciation of tropical biology, and to apply theory and knowledge acquired in the classroom to the real world.
 The course will be primarily based in Ecuador, with expectations for additional work before and after the international experience.

 The "Engage in St. Martin" program will develop students’ understanding of basic ethnographic methodology and anthropological theory through lectures, written assignments, and fieldwork exercises.
 It will introduce programs that promote cultural, food, and economic sustainability.
 Through these activities, students will develop close mentorships with Rastafari members of the 4 Real We Agree With Culture association and learn from local community leaders, officials, artists, activists, scholars, and writers.